vrtulka23/scinumtools/docs/source/units/quantities.rst

 ----------

 Class ``Dimensions`` used above stores exponents of the unit dimensions (i.e. ``m``, ``g``, ``s``, ``K``, ``C``, ``cd``, ``mol`` and ``rad``).
-Manimpulation with this class is straightforward:
+Manipulation with this class is straightforward:

 .. code-block::